 St Andrews’ Location in Bristol

 St. Andrews is a highly desirable suburb of Bristol, whose specific boundaries are somewhat disputed.
-However, most agree that the area is generally bordered by Gloucester Road to the west, the Severn Beach Railway Line to the east, Somerville Road to the north and Cromwell Road to the south.
+However, most agree that the area is generally bordered by Gloucester Road to the west, Somerville Road to the north, the Severn Beach Railway Line to the east, and Cromwell Road to the south.

 Despite the border dispute, St. Andrews boasts easy access to many major routes, with the Gloucester Road (A38) being the largest road in the area.
 This road runs up north past the Memorial Stadium, home to the Bristol Rovers Football Club, and on towards Gloucester.
-To the south, the A38 leads towards Bristol’s city centre, across the River Avon and down past Potters Hill towards Bristol Airport.
-The B4052 runs up the eastern side of St Andrews and connects to the major junction between Saint Agnes and St Paul’s.
+To the south, the A38 leads towards Bristol’s city centre, crossing the River Avon and heading past Potters Hill, towards Bristol Airport.
+The B4052 runs up the eastern side of St. Andrews and connects to the major junction between Saint Anges and St. Paul’s.

-The area is well served by multiple public transport options, including several bus routes that either take you to the city centre or to other parts of Bristol.
-The nearest railway station is Montpelier station at the southern end of town just beyond Cromwell Road.
-The station is served by Great Western Railway, providing excellent connectivity to the wider region.
+St. Andrews is well served by a variety of public transport options, including several bus routes that connect to the city centre and other parts of Bristol.
+The nearest railway station is Montpelier station, situated at the southern end of the suburb, beyond Cromwell Road.
+This station is served by Great Western Railway, providing excellent connectivity to the wider region.

 The History of St Andrews